m3y54m/m3y54m/README.md

 ![Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap/releases/download/Rev.D-2023-07-27/Embedded-Engineering-Roadmap.png)

-<p>If you are already an embedded engineer, it will be my pleasure if you contribute to <a href="https://github.com/m3y54m/Embedded-Engineering-Roadmap">improve or complete this roadmap</a>.</p>
+<p>If you are already an embedded engineer, it would be my pleasure if you could <a href="https://github.com/m3y54m/Embedded-Engineering-Roadmap">contribute to improving or completing this roadmap</a>.</p>